-1.4 Overview
+1.6 Overview

-The paper is organized as follows.
+This thesis is organized as follows.
 We begin with a summary of the agreement attraction accounts in Chapter 2.
 The same chapter introduces several essential topics such as case syncretism, form heuristics, shallow processing, and response bias.
 In Chapters 3, 4, 5, and Appendix A, we report our speeded-acceptability judgment experiments on the previously introduced topics, respectively.
 We summarize and visualize our results in these chapters, and discuss how we interpret our results.
 Chapter 5 also provides details and justifications of our proposed bias calculation.
-We contextualize and discuss our results in Chapter 6.
+We contextualize and discuss our results in Chapter 6 and provide a conclusion in Chapter 7.
+We also provided an additional experiment and its analysis in Appendix A where we controlled for the role of register in agreement attraction.